-a.
+- a.
 Requests for deviations from this Order and the current reference (a) may be granted based on critical mission requirements and will be considered on a case-by-case basis.
-Deviations are limited to:

-(1) Reducing SDZ, laser SDZ, and WDZ dimensions when terrain, artificial barriers, or other compensating factors make smaller danger zones safe.

-(2) Modifying prescribed firing procedures appropriate for a state of training of participating personnel to increase training realism.

-(3) Allowing personnel not authorized by Chapter 3 of reference (a) within the danger zone, unless prohibited.

-(4) Requesting a rank deviation from Appendix H of this Order such as a SSgt being a ROIC on a dud producing range.

-b.
-Deviation requests must be signed by the unit's CO (not "By direction" or "Acting") and must be endorsed by a (O-6) Colonel or higher in the unit's chain of command prior to submission to the CG MCIEAST-MCB CAMLEJ (G-3/5) at least 30 days in advance of scheduled training and in accordance with reference (a).
-Deviations must be updated and renewed annually if the requirement remains in effect.

-c.
-Completed, reviewed, and signed RM Worksheets shall accompany all deviation and any Special Range Requests.

-d.
-Requests for a waiver of Range Cards and this Order will be considered a SRR.
-Procedures for obtaining a SRR are discussed/listed in this Order and Appendix F.
+Deviations are limited to: - (1) Reducing SDZ, laser SDZ, and WDZ dimensions when terrain, artificial barriers, or other compensating factors make smaller danger zones safe. - (2) Modifying prescribed firing procedures appropriate for a state of training of participating personnel to increase training realism. - (3) Allowing personnel not authorized by Chapter 3 of reference (a) within the danger zone, unless prohibited. - (4) Requesting a rank deviation from Appendix G of this Order such as a SSgt being a OIC on a dud producing range. - b.
+Deviation requests must be signed by the unit's CO (not "By direction" or "Acting") and must be endorsed by a (0-6) Colonel or higher in the unit's chain of command prior to submission to the CG, MCIEAST-MCB CAMLEJ (G-3/5) at least 30 days in advance of scheduled training and in accordance with reference (a).
+Deviations must be updated and renewed annually if the requirement remains in effect. - c.
+Completed, reviewed, and signed RM Worksheets shall accompany all deviations and any Special Range Requests (SRR) or E-Mail Special Range Request (ESRR). - d.
+Requests for a waiver of Range Cards and this Order will be considered a formal SRR or ESRR.
+Procedures for obtaining a SRR/ESRR are discussed/listed in this Order, Appendix F. Units should check with Range Control to determine the correct routing/course of action.